 In the fall, you will enjoy Toka’s pretty burgundy leaves.
 Again, this showy plant will be the star of your ornamental garden or orchard while closing out the growing season in high style.

 The Toka Plum Tree has it all.
-Beautiful ornamental showing and shape, gorgeous fragrant blossoms, delectable full-flavored fruit, and it’s super easy to grow.
+Beautiful ornamental showing and shape, gorgeous, fragrant blossoms, and delectable full-flavored fruit, and it’s super easy to grow.
 You need to add one of these trees to your home garden, it will be a surefire showstopper.

 Plums, buy their nature, have a good disease resistance and are very pest resistant.
 They are the perfect fruit tree for a novice orchardist,